zhengzihao2002/Photos/README.md

 ## Local Setup
 1. Clone the repository locally
-2.Make sure you are using atleast Java 13
+2. Make sure you are using atleast Java 13
-3.Make sure that JavaFX is configured properly
+3. Make sure that JavaFX is configured properly

 ## Group Members